zentrocdot/wapscan/README.md

                 |_|
 </pre>

+> [!INFO]
+> wapscan is now available on launchpad.
+See section Installation for more informations.

 > [!NOTE]
 > I started working on this package on March the 1st, 2024.
 So be patient until I remove this note.
 At that time, all the necessary information will be included here.
 The removal of the note is then followed by the usual irregular updating of the software.